By

 Summary: How well you get your customers to their destinations with your design, and help users do what they need to do, is the difference that makes a difference in customer experience.
-If you are not doing it well, you are guaranteed that your competitors are or are trying to find a way to.
+If you are not doing it well, it is guaranteed that your competitors are or are trying to find a way to.
 In this post, we cover 5 strategic patterns that you need to lead the pack.

 What is Task-Centered Design?